Wilfredo Rivera (footballer): Orlando City

+Greater Orlando Soccer Academy

+In early 2025, Rivera spent time with Greater Orlando Soccer Academy in the United Premier Soccer League.

+Academia Quintana

+On 1 May 2025, Rivera signed with Liga Puerto Rico club Academia Quintana.

 International

 In September 2018, Rivera was called-up to the United States under-16 training camp.

 Rivera made his Puerto Rico under-17 debut in 2019 during 2019 CONCACAF U-17 Championship qualifying and later represented the team during the knockout stage, starting in a 2–1 loss to Mexico in the Round of 16.

 On January 19, 2021, he made his senior debut with Puerto Rico as an 80th-minute substitute in a friendly 1–0 win over Dominican Republic.